buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 - Create a new Scene in the `MadMapper` file.
 Set your desired transition time and fade shape.
 - Navigate to the list of Tubes on the left and scroll down to select Tube 01.
-- Navigate to the right to the shaders/effects list and locate “Fill,” which corresponds to Tube 01.
+- Navigate to the right to the shaders/effects list and locate `Fill`, which corresponds to Tube 01.
 Use the map on the inside of the closet door to identify where Tube 01 is located in physical space.
-You will also notice a “Fill-1,” Fill-2,” etc. Each tube has a pixel effect assigned to it, which under normal conditions are all the same.
+You will also notice a `Fill-1`, `Fill-2`, etc. Each tube has a pixel effect assigned to it, which under normal conditions are all the same.
   - The title of the effect is offset -1 for each tube, so Tube 02 is Fill-1; Tube 10 is Fill-9; Tube 16 is Fill-15, etc.
-- In the lower right area, you have the effects parameters for “Fill.”
+- In the lower right area, you have the effects parameters for `Fill`.
 Locate the entries for Front Color and Back Color, which are represented by colored rectangles.
 Back Color is the static color that is always present.
 Front Color is the dynamic color that follows the peak level of the corresponding audio track.
 - You can change either color setting by clicking the colored rectangle to reveal and change the hex code, by selecting one of the pre-defined colors, by using the color wheel, or by using the RGB value sliders.
   - *Note: because of the semi-opaque nature of the plexiglass tubes, very deep saturated colors that do not use the white channel in the pixels tend not to look that great.
 High contrast, bright colors read better.
 You will notice this right away if you dial up a deep purple or forest green.*
-- Once you have found your new colors, right click on “Fill” and select “Copy All Settings.”
+- Once you have found your new colors, right click on `Fill` and select `Copy All Settings`.
-- Right click on “Fill-1” and select “Paste Settings.”
+- Right click on `Fill-1` and select `Paste Settings`.
 - Repeat these steps for the remaining “Fill-…” entries.
 Return to the Scenes/Cues list, right click on your newly created scene and select Update Scene.
 - Enable Live mode to allow for single-click scene recall.